-Our experimental UI offers three modes of representing dependencies: timeline, list, and chain.
+The Sakura UI offers three modes of representing dependencies: timeline, list, and chain.
 When you create more advanced chains, try monitoring them with each of these modes and choose the most convenient one for your tasks.

 Configure Trigger and Checkout Rules

 You already know the basics of creating chains, or pipelines, in TeamCity.
 However, to become effective and production-ready, a chain needs to be automated further.

 As we explained in the first build guide, TeamCity offers a variety of build triggers.
 Triggers run builds automatically if certain conditions are satisfied.
 The most popular type of trigger is a VCS trigger, and that's the trigger we will use in this tutorial.

 A VCS trigger starts a new build whenever it detects changes in the project's sources.
 You can define what repository and even the exact files it will monitor.
 Let's add a trigger in the TodoImage settings: